Iran estimates its annual losses from the oil embargo at 62 billion dollars

 Back to the energy market

-Hosseini’s statements about the losses resulting from Iran’s ban on exporting its oil abroad come at a time when the country is preparing to return to the global energy market with the progress of the Vienna nuclear negotiations to revive the nuclear agreement and its parties talking about reaching an agreement to lift sanctions, in addition to the fact that global markets are experiencing a period of high Great price.
+Hosseini’s statements regarding the losses resulting from Iran’s ban on exporting its oil abroad come at a time when the country is preparing to return to the global energy market with the progress of the Vienna nuclear negotiations to revive the nuclear agreement and its parties talking regarding reaching an agreement to lift sanctions, in addition to the fact that global markets are experiencing a period of high Great price.

 Analysts expect that Iranian oil will return quickly to the global market if the nuclear negotiations succeed, perhaps at large levels, especially at the beginning due to the quantities of oil that Iran keeps in ground and floating tanks, which are estimated at 60 million barrels.